2019–20 South-West Indian Ocean cyclone season: Storm names

 Within the South-West Indian Ocean, tropical depressions and subtropical depressions that are judged to have 10-minute sustained wind speeds of 65 km/h by the Regional Specialised Meteorological Centre on La Réunion Island, France (RSMC La Réunion) are usually assigned a name.
 However, it is the Sub-Regional Tropical Cyclone Advisory Centers in Mauritius and Madagascar who name the systems.
 The Sub-Regional Tropical Cyclone Advisory Center in Mauritius names a storm should it intensify into a moderate tropical storm between 55°E and 90°E. If instead, a cyclone intensifies into a moderate tropical storm between 30°E and 55°E then the Sub-Regional Tropical Cyclone Advisory Center in Madagascar assigns the appropriate name to the storm.
 Storm names are taken from three pre-determined lists of names, which rotate on a triennial basis, with any names that have been used automatically removed.
 Therefore, all storm names used this year will be removed from the rotation and replaced with a new name for the 2022–23 season, while the unused names will remain on the list.
 New names this season were: Ambali, Belna, Calvinia, Diane, Esami and Francisco.
 They replaced Abela, Bransby, Carlos, Dineo, Enawo and Fernando after the 2016–17 season.

-After the season, the ten names used were automatically retired and were replaced with Ashley, Balita, Cheneso, Dingani, Enali, Fabien, Gezani, Horacio, Indusa and Juluka, respectively for the 2022–23 season..
+After the season, the ten names used were automatically retired and were replaced with Ashley, Balita, Cheneso, Dingani, Enala, Fabien, Gezani, Horacio, Indusa and Juluka, respectively for the 2022–23 season..